The Truth About ART Treatment Revealed

 The above results in an increase in tension and stiffness that can be palpated by practitioners.
 And guess what?
 Research has shown that there is a decrease in force, effect, and thickness in response to myofascial therapy such as ART treatment.

 Research authors also postulate that decreasing new collagen formation is important for limiting scarring and fibrosis.
 This is because too much tension can cause an imbalance between the removal and production of collagen.
 An excess in collagen production from uncontrolled stress (continued breakdown of tissue) is responsible for adhesions and explains why ART treatment is beneficial.

 Our goal in every ART seminar is to teach attendees to palpate, differentiate, and treat the affected tissues that are causing the problem.
-We help people in a unique and unique way, and my goal is to help others learn how to do this so more people can receive help with troublesome issues.
+We help people in a unique way, and my goal is to help others learn how to do this so more people can receive help with troublesome issues.